 Carmen Alfonso is one of the growing group of Westerners who fell in love with the region and wants to kick start a sustainability shift.
 “Thinking and speaking about it is a waste of time” she says, “as is waiting for the government to act”.
 Carmen left Spain after 15 years working as a lawyer, the burn-out she experienced pushing her to drift and travel the world for 6 years.
 During her time living in Bali she visited Lembongan (an islet near the southern coast) to dive and saw a school of filter-feeding Manta Rays surrounded by plastic waste.
 At this point she committed to staying and in a short time setup ‘Zero Plastic Lembongan’, a one-person initiative with the goal of cleaning up the island & educating locals and tourists to keep it that way.

 Visiting the island’s landfill site, we saw how the literal mess is currently being managed.
 Stating the obvious, it wasn’t a pleasant sight.
-After taking some time for my senses to acclimatise we mention the word “plastic” to a friendly local couple sorting through the mounds of smoking refuse who point proudly at a pile of separated plastic bottles and said that this will head to Denpasar (Bali) for recycling.
-Carmen was less optimistic suggesting that the vast majority of it gets incinerated — the noxious chemical smell filling my airways seems to validate this.
+After taking some time for my senses to acclimatise, we mention the word “plastic” to a friendly local couple sorting through the mounds of smoking refuse.
+They point proudly at a pile of separated plastic bottles saying that it will head to Denpasar (Bali) for recycling.
+Carmen was less optimistic suggesting that the vast majority of it gets incinerated — the noxious chemicals filling my airways seems to validate her doubts.

 Sitting down in a local Warung for lunch at the beach later that day my post-dump sullen mood was lifted as one of Carmen’s reusable ZPL bamboo straws came with my tea.
 A vision of a circular future in the foreground, masking a backdrop of locals offloading a huge delivery of single-use water and Coke bottles.